 Shallow absorption trenches are constructed parallel to ground contours with the bottom of the trenches as level as possible and located within original ground surface level.
 These systems may be used where sites contain at least two (2) feet but less than four (4) feet of useable soil.
 Diversion of surface runoff around the fill area by means of ditching or berming is required uphill of all sloped sites.
 Heavy equipment shall not enter the absorption area.
 Fill material shall have approximately the same percolation rate as the underlying permeable soil.
 Fill material, including a six (6) inch topsoil layer, shall not be more than 30 inches above original grade.
 Fill material shall extend at least six (6) feet horizontally from and at the same depth as the trench sidewall and will have a one (1) vertical to three (3) horizontal taper at the edge to intersect with the original ground surface.
 Carefully dug spoils from the house foundation can be used if similar soil characteristics exist and proper soil stabilization methods are used.
 A conventional absorption trench system is constructed in the fill and original soil as shown in Figure 24.
-Preference is for the trench bottom to extend into the in-situ soils to promote vertical distribution to soils and minimize preferential drainage pathway at the in-situ soil-fill material interface.
+Preference is for the trench bottom to extend into the in-situ soil-fill material interface.
 To avoid short-circuiting of wastewater to the surface fill more permeable than the onsite permeable soil shall not be utilized.